This Page was last reviewed and changed on September 18th, 2020

 Their mission is to empower people experiencing multiple barriers to achieve positive change.
 The priorities for Bridge are to work with individuals, families, partners and communities to affected by substance misuse.

-Addiction support groups are specifically focused on substance abuse and behavioural addictions and the issues associated with recovery.
+Addiction support groups are specifically focused on substance abuse, behavioural addictions and the issues associated with recovery.
 Support groups are normally focused on a specific type of addiction which separates one group from another.
-This makes it easier for members to focus and feel as if their particular issues are being addressed by others who share their same experiences.
+This makes it easier for members to focus, as their particular issues are being addressed by others who share their same experiences.

 What is NA?

-NA (Narcotics Anonymous) is a globally renowned non-profit fellowship for people whose drug abuse has had a detrimental impact upon their lives.
+NA (Narcotics Anonymous) is a globally renowned non-profit fellowship for people who have abused drugs.
 Everyone attending NA meetings is trying to abstain from drug use and to develop a new way of life.
-There are no fees to attend and everyone is welcome as long as they are actively striving to stay clean.
+There are no fees to attend and everyone is welcome as long as they are actively striving to stay in recovery.

 What is AA?